-Tim Royers (D): Education: Bachelor of Science in Social Science Education, Master of Arts in History, Master of Science in Educational Leadership and Administration Volunteer Experience: YMCA, Volunteer Coach Teen Center, Volunteer Instructor approve.
-The redistricting process should be designed to be as non-partisan as possible.
+Tim Royers (D): Education: Bachelor of Science in Social Science Education, Master of Arts in History, Master of Science in Educational Leadership and Administration Volunteer Experience: YMCA, Volunteer Coach Teen Center, Volunteer Instructor

 DOES NEBRASKA NEED TO CHANGE ITS METHOD OF REDISTRICTING?
 WHY OR WHY NOT?